Sule Pagoda: Stupa

 The Sule Pagoda incorporated the original Indian structure of the stupa, which initially was used to replicate the form and function of a relic mound.
 However, as Burmese culture became more independent of the Indian influences, local architectural forms began to change the shape of the pagoda.
-It is believed to enshrine a strand of hair of Lord Buddha that the Buddha himself is said to have given to the two Burmese merchant brothers, Trapusa and Bahalika.
+It is believed to enshrine a strand of hair of the Buddha who is said to have given it himself to two Burmese merchant brothers, Trapusa and Bahalika.
 The dome structure, topped with a golden spire, extends into the skyline, marking the cityscape.